1. What is Porsche Impact?

 9. What kind of offsetting projects are part of Porsche Impact?

 In collaboration with the partner South Pole, Porsche has pre-selected different offsetting projects around the world.
-Those projects are certified by international standards and have different focuses, e.g. the expansion of solar or water energy as well as forest protection.
+Those projects are certified by international standards and have different focuses, e.g. the expansion of wind or water energy as well as forest protection.
 The projects also support local communities by investing in education, health, and the local economic development.
 More details about the projects can be found on the Porsche Impact website.